Oushesh/Impact_Nexus005/readme_suggestions.md

     You can also visualize the Directy Acycli Graph of the pipline using dvc dag

     While there are other options like Apache Airflow, DVC and CML is preferred since it provides:
     Versioning of Data, Continuous ML, CI/CD

+Below you see when the parameter in the script of the pipeline is changed.
+The tests are rerun.

 ![DVC_Reprogrammable_Code](docs/dvc_repro.gif)